 Thursday – A Full Day in Marrakesh

 On Thursday morning, we did a 1/2 day tour of Marrakesh.
 Notable sites included the 16th century Saadian Tombs and Bahia Palace.
-We also got to purchase Moroccan argan oil and spices before splitting up.
-Since it was a busy morning, I went back to the hotel to rest, while the others visited Majorelle Botanical Gardens.
+We also purchased Moroccan spices and argan oil before splitting up.
+It was a busy morning so I went back to the hotel to rest, while the others visited Majorelle Botanical Gardens.
 The afternoon and evening were spent relaxing in La Mamounia’s pool area and a food tour through the medina.

 Friday – Hassan II Mosque in Casablanca

 Leaving Marrakesh to go to Casablanca, we did a mini city tour and visited the Notre Dame de Lourdes Cathedral.
-Since it was time for prayer, we viewed the exterior of the Hassan II Mosque which is the largest and only mosque in Morocco where non-Muslims may enter.
+We viewed the exterior of the Hassan II Mosque which is the largest and only mosque in Morocco where non-Muslims may enter.
 The area by our hotel had tons of shops so we purchased gifts to take home.
 I purchased a leather jacket for myself as well as artwork and other souvenirs for friends and family.